rackerlabs/design-system/_docs/style/text-conventions/alert-messages.md

 - Be courteous and do not blame the user.
 - Use present tense to describe conditions that currently exist, or use past tense to describe a specific event that occurred in the past.
-- Guide users with the imperative voice (Enter a valid email.) or the active voice (The Control Panel is not responding.) where possible.
+- Where possible, guide users with the imperative voice (Enter a valid email.) or the active voice (The Control Panel is not responding.).
-- Keep sentences short but helpful.
-- Alerts and messages must be accurate, complete, and helpful.
+- Alerts and messages must be short, accurate, complete, and helpful.
-- Adhere to the guidelines in the Messages section of the Rackspace Style Guide for writing alerts and messages.

 {% endcolumn %}